djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 ### Example: List of People and Their Sibling Count

+Consider a dataset of people and their corresponding number of siblings:

 1. Alice - 2 siblings
 2. Bob - 0 siblings
 3. Charlie - 1 sibling
 4. Dana - 3 siblings
 5. Elliot - 1 sibling
 6. Fatima - 2 siblings
 7. George - 0 siblings
 8. Hina - 4 siblings
 9. Ivan - 1 sibling
 10. Julia - 2 siblings

+This dataset can be organized into a frequency distribution table based on the number of siblings:

 | Number of Siblings | Frequency | Relative Frequency | Cumulative Relative Frequency |
 |--------------------|-----------|--------------------|-------------------------------|